BastienFaf/BastienFafchamps.github.io/projects/SIG.md

 #### Clicker Game On Steroids

 See It Grow is an incremental game I am currently working on.
 It's a clicker crafting game but I'm aiming to make one with way more depth than your usual cookie clicker like.
 How ?
-By adding story, quests maybe building ,exploration and more...
+By adding story, quests maybe building, exploration and more...

 <img src="./media/SIG/wheatBucket.jpg" height="300px">
 <img src="./media/SIG/notEnoughItems.jpg" height="300px">